drivendataorg/zamba/docs/docs/configurations.md

 ## Prediction arguments

-All possible model inference parameters are defined by the `PredictConfig` class<!-- TODO: add link to class definition><!-->.
+All possible model inference parameters are defined by the `PredictConfig` class<!-- TODO: add link to class definition on github><!-->.
 Let's see the class documentation in Python:

 ```python
 >> from zamba.models.config import PredictConfig